Joaquindam/FTIR_ice/README.md

 ## Usage

-Edit the configuration block at the top of main.py to define:
+Edit the configuration block at the top of **`main.py`** to define:

-- The path to a single FTIR file or a folder containing multiple spectra
+- The path to a single FTIR spectrum file or to a folder containing multiple spectra.
-- Whether to show or save the plots
+- Whether to **display** the plots interactively or **save** them to disk.
-- The integration range and conversion options
+- The **integration range** for the absorption band of interest.
+- Whether to **convert** the integrated area to column density or monolayers.

+Then, adjust **`src/ice_config.py`** to specify:

+- Plot axis limits and reference (vertical) lines.
+- Band strength values (`A`, in cm·molecule⁻¹) for the molecular species.
+- Conversion factors to monolayers, if applicable.

 Then run:

     python main.py

-All plots and results will be generated automatically inside the configured folders.

 ---